Why predict who wrote @realDonaldTrump and @POTUS tweets?

 President Trump uses at least two Twitter accounts: an official White House account (@POTUS) and an account that predates his inauguration (@realDonaldTrump).
 Many of the messages sent from these accounts are likely to be presidential records and therefore must be preserved.
 It has been reported, however, that President Trump has deleted tweets, and if those tweets are not archived it could pose a violation of the Presidential Records Act.

 One speculation is that Mr. Trump stopped using his Android device to be in compliance with the Presidential Records Act.
 Regardless of the circumstances, it isn’t enough to merely report how the tweet was made in order to know who made it.

 I used a variety of standard tests from machine learning to establish the accuracy and validity of the classification model I built, all of which are presented here, but the “executive summary” is that the model is about 98% accurate in correctly identifying tweets written by Mr. Trump, as validated using a testing set over 14,000 tweets, thousands of which were written by Dan Scavino Jr. to ensure that I knew Mr. Trump couldn’t have written them.

 Caveat emptor: these are all just predictions from a mathematical model.
 I do not represent these predictions as statements of fact or claims, legal or otherwise.
 I will not be liable to you for consequences arising from your use of the web pages and data provided at didtrumptweetit.com.

-Why don’t you classify retweets and quotes?
+Why don’t you classify retweets?